-- Massachusetts uses outside economic forecasting firms to forecast revenues and expenditures.
+- Massachusetts uses internal resources and outside economic forecasting firms to develop a consensus revenue forecast.
 It has regularly done monthly revenue estimates and quarterly budget reviews.
-Legislation approved in 2008 requires that revenue reports be submitted semimonthly to the legislature. - Five-year revenue forecasts are prepared annually and integrated with its capital improvement program (CIP).
-A five-year CIP (administrative in intent, not binding) is in place that coordinates every facet of debt issuance.
-Included in the CIP is a detailed debt affordability analysis that is also updated each year.
-There are statutory limits on debt issuance.
+Legislation approved in 2008 requires that revenue reports be submitted semimonthly to the legislature. - Five-year financial forecasting has been implemented.
+We understand that it will be updated annually and integrated into the budget process. - A five-year CIP (administrative intent, not binding) is in place that coordinates every facet of debt issuance.
+Included in the CIP is a detailed debt affordability analysis that is also updated each year. - There are statutory limits on debt issuance.
 For direct debt, there is a limit allowing the issue of up to 105% of the previous year's limit (\$16.4 billion compared with \$14.7 billion outstanding based on the office of administration and finance estimates).
 There is also a limit on annual debt service of 10% of the then-current year's budget appropriation.
-In addition to the aforementioned statutory requirement, the governor's office adheres to an administrative bond cap (debt service capped at 8% of budgeted revenues), which sets the annual limit on debt issuance.
-The commonwealth targets a 4% net present value savings for refundings.
+In addition to the aforementioned statutory requirement, the governor's office adheres to an administrative bond cap (debt service capped at 8% of budgeted revenues), which sets the annual limit on debt issuance. - The commonwealth targets a 4% net present value savings for refundings.
 The treasurer's office maintains a swap policy that is comprehensive in our view. - Massachusetts has a statutorily established budget stabilization fund that prescribes a mechanism for funding, as well as funding levels.
 Statute requires the deposit of 100% of consolidated net surplus in any given year into the rainy-day/stabilization fund.
 The statute also provides that the stabilization fund's maximum amount cannot exceed 15% of the current year's revenues.
-The commonwealth must use any excess above that for tax reduction.
-A change was made in 2010 to direct capital gain revenues in excess of \$1 billion to the fund (less a distribution to postemployment benefits).
+The commonwealth must use any excess above that for tax reduction. - A change was made in 2010 to direct capital gain revenues in excess of \$1 billion to the fund (less a distribution to postemployment benefits).
 We believe this measure has the benefit of enhancing the fund while decreasing budget reliance on this cyclical revenue source. - The commonwealth has detailed and frequently reviewed investment policies managed through the office of the treasurer.
 Quarterly cash flow projections are prepared and submitted to the legislature.

-On a scale from '1' (strongest) to '4' (weakest), Standard & Poor's assigned a '1' to Massachusetts' financial management.
+On a scale from '1.0' (strongest) to '4.0' (weakest), Standard & Poor's assigned a '1.0' to Massachusetts' financial management.